ronaldseoh/cs276/week05/iir_chapter07_notes.md

 - Many of these heuristics will require many parameter tunings.
 - These are for free text queries and not for Boolean or phrase queries.

+### 7.1.2 Index elimination

+- For a multi-term query $q$, we already consider only the documents containing at least one of the query terms.
+We could use more heuristics.
+1. Only consider documents containing terms with *high enough idf*: The postings lists of low idf terms are generally long.
+Basically we now consider them as stop words, they end up not contributing anything to the scoring.
+    - Cutoff threshold can be adapted in a *query-dependent manner*.
+2. Only consider documents containing *many* (sometimes all) of the query terms.
+    - We might end up with fewer than $K$ candidates.